emeagenciadigital/meilisearchadmin/README.md

 First released 28 august 2022. ¡Please ⭐️!

 The simplest and easiest way of visually managing all of your Meilisearch servers and indexes.
+[Open demo](https://demo.meilisearchadmin.com/)

 ## Benefits